OhioChessClub/ohio-chess-club/README.md

 Within 2 days of this commit, expect the following updates:

-- **Limitations**
-  - Rate limiting of post and get requests.
-  - Special limits for changing password per account. (forgot and plain change.)

 - **Password Requirments**
   - Make passwords have certain requirments so they are not insecure.
   - Client side and server side detections.